maskangel1000/Chess/README.md

 Chess made in Python using pygame.

 ## Steps to play
-1. Download Python and install pygame
-2. Download source code
-3. Run src/scripts/main.py
+1. Run src/scripts/main.py
-4. Drag and click pieces to move them
+2. Drag and click pieces to move them

 ## TODO
 - Make standalone GUI library to more easily create GUIs